MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection

 \subsubsection{Baselines}

 To demonstrate the effectiveness of our work, we select four representative and related Android malware detection tools with different key techniques: \begin{itemize} \item HinDroid~\cite{hou2017hindroid} models apps, APIs, and their relations as a HIN, and computes app similarities via multi-kernel learning over semantic meta-paths.
-Based on the open-source project~\cite{HinDroidProject}, we run HinDroid with three improvements: API reduction, node2vec~\cite{grover2016node2vec}, and metapath2vec. \item AppPoet~\cite{zhao2025apppoet} is a LLM-assisted Android malware detector.
+Based on the open-source project~\cite{HinDroidProject}, we run HinDroid with three improvements: API reduction, node2vec~\cite{grover2016node2vec}, and metapath2vec.
+Note that HinDroid with node2vec uses a DNN-based classifier, while HinDroid with the other two improvements uses a SVM-based classifier. \item AppPoet~\cite{zhao2025apppoet} is a LLM-assisted Android malware detector.
 It firstly extracts string-type features from multiple views.
 Next, it generates comprehensive cross-view descriptions through multi-view prompt engineering.
-Finally, these descriptions are embedded and used to train a DNN model for malware detection. \item Drebin~\cite{arp2014drebin} is a typical framework that detects an app by collecting a wide range of features, \eg, used hardware, API calls and permissions from \textit{AndroidManifest.xml} and \textit{.dex} code, and then trains a SVM-based classifier. \item MaMaDroid~\cite{onwuzurike2019mamadroid} abstracts each API on call graph to build a first-order Markov chain, and then uses transition probabilities as features.
+Finally, these descriptions are embedded and used to train a DNN model for detection.
+We confirm with the authors of AppPoet that their method uses GPT-4o, and accordingly, we also adopt GPT-4o to ensure a fair comparison.

+\item Drebin~\cite{arp2014drebin} is a typical framework that detects an app by collecting a wide range of features, \eg, used hardware, API calls and permissions from \textit{AndroidManifest.xml} and \textit{.dex} code, and then trains a SVM-based classifier. \item MaMaDroid~\cite{onwuzurike2019mamadroid} abstracts each API on call graph to build a first-order Markov chain, and then uses transition probabilities as features.
 Following prior findings~\cite{gao2023obfuscation}, we adopt the package mode for better performance, and apply Random Forests for malware classification. \end{itemize}